riazarbi/datasci-quant/README.md

 Pretty much all the code in this repo is executed on a periodic basis via github actions.
 You can see what actions are run in the `.github/workflows` subdirectory.

+## The `data` directory

+At present, this just contains an up to date copy of the wikipedia S&P 500 constituent html page.
+A github action snaphots the wikipedia page and, if it has changed, commits it to the repo.
+The reason I do this is so that if, for whatever reason, tidyquant's S&P 500 constituent list stops working I can use this as a fallback after doing a bit of html wrangling.
+I don't snapshot the tidyquant version because I'm unsure of the licensing implications - but I do version it in S3.